 - Presidential Grants

-Applications for all professional development opportunities should be submitted to the Faculty Liaison for Professional Development, Shannon Sciulli.
+Applications for all professional development opportunities should be submitted to Chief Talent Recruitment and Development Officer Armani Davis.
 Faculty and staff are asked to follow the procedures for submitting applications.
-Teachers must have school head approval, and administration must have supervisor approval, prior to the application to ensure that the conference or workshop is beneficial and that adequate classroom/department coverage is available.
-Faculty and Staff must also submit the appropriate request forms with head/supervisor signatures and attachments to Shannon Sciulli.
-Please contact her with any questions regarding submissions.
+Teachers must have school head approval, and administrators must have supervisor approval, prior to the application to ensure that the conference or workshop is beneficial and that adequate classroom/department coverage is available.
+Faculty and staff must also submit the appropriate request forms with head/supervisor signatures and attachments.
+Please contact Armani Davis with any questions regarding submissions.

 - The Benedum Teaching Fellowships Grants deadline is TBA.